opentdf/backend/README-keycloak-idp.md

   the OpenTDF backend.
 The demo implementation:
   - creates the `tdf` realm
   - creates the `tdf-client` client (non-person entity -- a service account)
-  - configures the client to use Virtru Protocol Mapper
+  - configures the client to use OpenTDF Protocol Mapper
-  - configures Virtru Protocol Mapper itself
+  - configures OpenTDF Protocol Mapper itself
   - uses the `attributes` service to define some demo attributes
   - uses the `entitlements` service to assign demo attributes to these users